 - 2 programs - FRWC and Conservation District will coordinate groups, train on how and why they stencil (example on page 17).
-Document the where and how many. - Volunteers do the actual stenciling on neighborhood streets and parking lots. - Volunteers also distribute door to door hangers with storm water information. - GCDC-SWM staff places permanent markers (example in top right corner) on drainage inlets (rear yard and road ditches) - Also stencil road inlets where staff had cleaned sumps of sediment and debris. - Detailed information on storm drain stenciling projects is on pages 10, 11 & 21 of Attachment
+Document the where and how many. - Volunteers do the actual stenciling on neighborhood streets and parking lots. - Volunteers also distribute door to door hangers with storm water information. - GCDC-SWM staff places permanent markers (example in top right corner) on drainage inlets (rear yard and road ditches) - Also stencil road inlets where staff had cleaned sumps of sediment and debris. - Detailed information on storm drain stenciling projects is in Attachment A